The Great Influenza: Reviews

 Joseph Topinka, Daniel Molnar, Brandon Gardner and Rosemary Wosky extensively evaluate the quality of John Barry's text The Great Influenza: The Epic Story of the Deadliest Plague in History in their 2015 review.
 The review recognises the historical framework Barry provides for understanding the social environment, as well as the political issues of the influenza pandemic.
 The review declares "Barry's description of the spreading of the influenza and the reaction to it by the local and national governments all provide lessons from which we can learn".
-Hence, Topinka et al. indicate their perspective of the didactic nature of the text, specifically regarding decision-making or lack thereof, as well as advocation for public education and alteration of legal frameworks under public health law.
+Hence, Topinka et al. indicate their perspective of the didactic nature of the text, specifically regarding decision-making or lack thereof, as well as advocating for public education and alteration of legal frameworks under public health law.
 They agree with Barry's discussion of the historical spread of this disease, specifically that "we must learn from the influenza pandemic of 1918".